Ten Facts About The Battle of Franklin

 Fact # 10: Preservation of the Franklin battlefield is one of the Civil War Trust’s greatest success stories, but much work remains to be done.

 Despite the importance of the Battle of Franklin, for many years the land’s legacy was all but ignored as the city grew in the years following the war.
 Save for a small tract preserving the Carter House, Franklin was the scene of many disturbing developments, including a Pizza Hut parking lot and a strip mall on top of the site of some of the day’s bloodiest fighting near the Carter Cotton Gin.
 However, the efforts of the Civil War Trust, with the help of local partners that include Franklin’s Charge, Save the Franklin Battlefield, Inc., the Battle of Franklin Trust, and the City of Franklin, have produced stirring results.
 Today, 175 acres of battlefield land have been reclaimed and preserved, often one acre at a time over a span of many years.
 In 2005, the Pizza Hut property was bought and restored to its 1864 appearance.
-In 2012, the Civil War Trust and its partners hope to secure the strip mall, another acre and a half, and thus score another major victory in the historic journey to reclaim the heart of a battlefield that was once considered lost forever.
+In 2012, the Civil War Trust and its partners secured the strip mall, another acre and a half, and thus scored another major victory in the historic journey to reclaim the heart of a battlefield that was once considered lost forever.